 The following tables set forth summary consolidated financial data of our company.
 The summary consolidated statements of operations and comprehensive loss data for the years ended December 31, 2017 and 2016 and the consolidated balance sheet data as of December 31, 2017 as set forth below are derived from our audited consolidated financial statements included elsewhere in this prospectus.
-The summary consolidated statements of operations and comprehensive loss data for the nine months ended September 30, 2018 and 2017 and the consolidated balance sheet data as of September 30, 2018 have been derived from our unaudited consolidated financial statements included elsewhere in this prospectus.
+The summary consolidated balance sheet data as of September 30, 2018 and 2017 and the consolidated balance sheet data as of September 30, 2018 have been derived from our unaudited consolidated financial statements included elsewhere in this prospectus.
 These unaudited financial statements have been prepared on a basis consistent with our audited financial statements and, in the opinion of management, reflect all adjustments, consisting only of normal and recurring adjustments, necessary for a fair presentation of such financial data.